 Early in the morning on the fourth day, we take one of the first buses up to Machu Picchu, before most people arrive.
-After a guided tour of about 2 to 2.5 hours, you will have plenty of time to explore the „Lost City of the Incas“ on your own.
-You can for example walk up the Wayna Picchu, climb the Mount Machu Picchu.
+You will get a guided tour to explore the „Lost City of the Incas“.
+And you can do some optional extras.
+You can for example walk up Wayna Picchu or climb Mount Machu Picchu.
 Or you can go to a part of the Inca Trail towards Inti Punku, the so called Sun Gate.
 In the afternoon you take the bus back to Aguas Calientes and from there you return back to your accommodation in Cusco.

 - Transport as described